kermitt2/grobid/doc/Grobid-service.md

-<h1>GROBID service</h1>
+<h1>GROBID service API</h1>

-The GROBID RESTful API provides a simple and efficient way to use the tool.
+The GROBID Web API provides a simple and efficient way to use the tool.
 A service console is available to test GROBID in a human friendly manner.
 For production and benchmarking, we strongly recommand to use this web service mode on a multi-core machine and to avoid running GROBID in the batch mode.

 ## Start the server
 Go under the `grobid/` main directory.
 Be sure that the GROBID project is built, see [Install GROBID](Install-Grobid.md).